shyim/awesome-shopware/README.md

 * [shopware-missing-mixins](https://github.com/screeny05/shopware-missing-mixins) - A collection of handy LESS-Mixins to complement Shopware
 * [shopware-missing-includes](https://github.com/screeny05/shopware-missing-includes) - A collection of Smarty-includes providing handy features when building a Shopware shop
 * [shopware-vueify](https://github.com/screeny05/shopware-vueify) - Write Vue.js components for use within the Shopware-StateManager

+## Command Line
+* [sw-cli-tools](https://github.com/shopwareLabs/sw-cli-tools) - The shopware CLI tools are your console helpers for all kind of shopware tasks
+* [scs-commander](https://github.com/VIISON/scs-commander) - A CLI tool for managing plugins in the Shopware Community Store.